kids-first/kf-somatic-workflow/docs/interval_preparation_walkthrough.md

 the same intervals as other CNV callers; all SV callers should receive the same intervals as other SV callers.

-This approach might be overly idealistic as each caller ultimately has final say on its calling regions, but, at least from our end, we seek to minimize that source of difference.
+This approach might be overly idealistic as each caller has final say on its calling regions, but, at least from our end, we seek to minimize that source of difference.

 ## Getting Started

 ### Define the Calling Regions

-The `calling_regions` and `cnv_calling_regions` are the most foundational inputs for variant calling.
+The `calling_regions` are the most foundational inputs for variant calling.
 In order to make any calls, the user must define the regions they wish to call.
 The regions can be as generic or specific as the user likes.
 If you're reading this you likely fall into the group seeking the former.
 So what are the most generic calling regions?
 That depends on how the reads in the alignment file were created.
 In general, you're going to want to call all of the regions you sequenced and aligned.
 Are your reads from a targeted sequencing experiment or do they cover the whole genome?

 #### WXS Calling Regions